 Give Your Pup A Test Run In An Isolated Location Before Heading To A Crowded Spot

-Go find a paddling spot that’s less crowd and take your pup on board to let her get used to being on a paddle board.
-It might be a new experience to your pup and if she’s not comfortable with it, you might consider canceling the activity.
+Go find a paddling sport that’s less crowded and take your pup on board to let her get used to being on a paddleboard.
+It might be a new experience for your pup and if she’s not comfortable with it, you might consider canceling the activity.
 But if your dog appears to be suited to the sport, then you can move on to your target paddle boarding spot.

 Before actually taking it on board with you, you can actually inflate the board at home and let your doggy stay on it for as long as she can to let her get used to the board.
 It should help your dog get familiar with the board and settle down faster when she’s actually on the ocean.